manwar/theweeklychallenge/content/blog/aws-s3-bucket-trigger.md

 Recently I shared my experience with [**Amazon S3**](https://theweeklychallenge.org/blog/localstack-aws-s3) and [**Amazon Lambda**](https://theweeklychallenge.org/blog/aws-lambda).

-Today I am playing with `S3 Bucket Events` and how it can be triggered and captured.
+Today I am playing with `S3 Bucket Trigger` events and how it can be triggered and captured.

 In this post, I will take a closer look at the following events.